 After sharing all these soup blending tips with you, all that remains are Vitamix soup recipes.
-Here are some of my favorite Vitamix soup recipes you can enjoy year round.
-Here is a video with all the Vitamix soup recipes listed below.
+Here are some of my favorite Vitamix soup recipes that rely on a wide range of seasonal produce, including broccoli, cauliflower, peppers, tomatoes, and squash.

-This broccoli soup is packed with vegetables but you would never know.
-It has the most luxurious texture – creamy, velvety smooth, and rich – and undoubtedly falls into the comfort food category.
-In this Vitamix soup recipe, broccoli is puréed together with parsley and avocado to not only boost the nutritional profile, but also further accentuate the green color.
+You would never know this broccoli soup is entirely plant-based.
+It has a rich taste and the most luxurious creamy texture.
+In this Vitamix soup recipe, broccoli is puréed together with flat-leaf parsley to not only boost the nutritional profile, but also further accentuate the green color.

 Roasted Red Pepper & Tomato Soup

 This 5-ingredient soup is full of incredible flavors – roasted garlic and onions, sweet charred tomatoes and red bell peppers, fresh basil...
 This Vitamix soup is similar to classic tomato soup with the addition of sweet bell pepper.
 It's the perfect side dish to salads and sandwiches or even a lighter stand-alone meal.
-(I am currently updating my cookbook with dinner recipes.
-This recipe is one of the new recipes, so unfortunately, you won't be able to find it on my blog).
+(This recipe is in my cookbook with dinner recipes, so unfortunately, you won't be able to find it on my blog).

-This butternut squash soup is everything you expect from a traditional butternut squash soup.
-It’s sweet, silky, and slightly spicy.
-Although the list of ingredients is rather simple, the end result offers an exceptionally rich flavor.
-It’s one of our favorite Vitamix soup recipes.
+This butternut squash soup is everything you expect from a traditional butternut squash soup – rich, creamy, and full of roasted butternut squash flavor.
+It undoubtedly falls into the comfort food category.
+It's one of our favorite Vitamix soup recipes.

-This cream of cauliflower soup uses no cream or cheese but is still rich and creamy.
-What makes this cauliflower soup shine is roasted cauliflower with its rich and nutty taste and caramelized aromatics.
+This soup is lusciously creamy, a bit garlicy, and slightly nutty.
+What makes this cauliflower soup shine is roasted cauliflower and caramelized aromatics.
 It’s one of those soups you can eat as an appetizer or a main course.